 To be a subawardee, please read the Request for Narrative Proposals and submit a narrative and the subrecipient commitment form before March 25, 2021 to Lynelle Ladd, email@example.com and Nancy Larson, firstname.lastname@example.org.

 According to EPA, each year the United States wastes nearly 31% of its overall food supply, with food waste making up approximately 15.2 percent of what goes into our landfills.
 Dating back to 2012, the Pollution Prevention Institute, or PPI, has worked with various industrial, institutional and community programs assisting entities with food waste prevention or diversion to hungry populations.
 Check out the food recovery resources, including tools and case studies below.
 PPI also assists clients with other waste management and waste minimization questions.
-Contact PPI for help or call PPI at 800-78-8898.
+PPI is an EPA Food Recovery Challenge Endorser and encourages community and industry partners to check out EPA's food Recovery Challenge and sign up as a partner.
+Need help or have questions?
+Contact PPI or call PPI at 800-78-8898.

 PPI has developed several resources as a result of projects involving work with schools, colleges and industry.

 Check out our downloadable resources, including case studies, tools and guidance, along with helpful national resources.